omarkawach/Info-Viz/README.md

    - set value for chart based based on map click
 6) Center map properly
 7)  Styling
-8)  When I do ctrl + s in VS code, the React app re-renders
-    - Confirm if issue still occurs after ```npm build```

-## BONUS TODO
-1) Add LFL features
+8)  Refactoring and documentation

 TRASHED
-3) Info panel based on Chart.js onClick
+1) Info panel based on Chart.js onClick
-4) Highlight polygon on chart click
+2) Highlight polygon on chart click
-5) notify map of chart element selection using context and event listeners
+3) notify map of chart element selection using context and event listeners